redxdev/Wake-old/Documentation/Vector2.md

 ### Vector2:table() : table

-Get the table representation of this Vector.
+Get the table representation of this Vector3.

 ### Vector2:get(index : number) : number